FactorySimPy/FactorySimPy/docs/basic_components.md

  **States**

- During its operation, machine transitions through many states depending on the action of the machine and the worker threads.
-Machine transitions through the following states:
+ During its operation, machine changes states depending on the action of the machine and the state of the worker threads.
+The machine transitions through the following states:

 1. "SETUP_STATE": Initialization or warm-up phase before item processing starts.